27410/27410-2020-group-project-group-2-gsm-c-glutamicum/README.md

 ## Project summary (<300 words)
 Describe the overall aim of your project and what you have achieved.

-The aim of this project is to design a cell factory for the production of putrescine, a four-carbon compound that is used as a monomer in the
+The aim of this project is to design a cell factory for the production of putrescine, a four-carbon compound that is used as a monomer to produce polymers that have applications in industries ranging from textiles to medicines.
+The production of putrescine is currently done by chemical synthesis but there is an increasing environmental and economical interest in

 The project considers the application of the following chassis: the gram-positive bacterium Corynebacterium glutamicum (C. glutamicum) and the gram-negative bacterium Escherichia coli (E. coli), which represent their respective advantages and disadvantages when applied as a cell factory.